How To Control Your Player Pool In Stokastic Sims

 A member asked me the exact question I used to wrestle with myself: what's the best way to remove a group of players from the pool before you run the Sims, or after?
 The honest answer surprised most people the first time we walked through it in office hours.
 The best way to shape your player pool in Stokastic Sims is usually not to remove anyone at all.
 Once you understand why, you stop fighting the Contest Sims and start steering them, and your exposures land where you actually want them.

 That instinct to delete is the whole thread of this piece.
-I use PGA as the running example because golf is where the exposure question comes up most (six roster spots, a 150-golfer board, and one or two chalk golfers 30% of the field piles onto), but the same basic idea applies across the other Sims formats, even if sport-specific roster rules change how aggressively you use each lever.
+I use PGA as the running example because golf is where the exposure question comes up most (six roster spots, a 150-golfer board, and one or two chalk golfers 30% of the field piles onto — the PGA Sims walkthrough covers the golf-specific setup), but the same basic idea applies across the other Sims formats, from the NFL DFS Sims on down, even if sport-specific roster rules change how aggressively you use each lever.
 Our staff also swears by one quick experiment that teaches you more about the tool than any settings page ever will, and I will hand it to you at the end.

 Watch: Adjusting Golfer Exposure In The Sims